Frwity/ZouavZEngine/README.md

 libsndfile

-## Comment executer :
+## Execute :
-Executer l'éditeur : Release\ZouavZEnginE.exe
+Run the editor: ReleaseZouavZEnginE.exe
-Jeu: lancer dans l'éditeur la scene aller dans l'onglet Project ouvrir le dossier Scene et appuyer sur World.zes ou appuyer sur Load
+Game: launch the scene in the editor, go to the Project tab, open the Scene folder and press World.zes or press Load

-## Bug connus
+## Known bug
-Warning Physx dans la console lors de certaines opérations Lorsqu'on crée une scène et qu'il y avait déjà la génération procédurale, le mesh du terrain reste en background
+Warning Physx in the console during some operations When you create a scene and there was already a procedural terrain, the terrain mesh remains in background

 ## License :